Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 --8<-- "snippets/update-variables.md"
 --8<-- "snippets/persist-state.md:module4"

+## Review

+In this module, we accomplished three objectives:

+1. Learned about Dapr State Management with Redis Cache.
+2. Used the Dapr Client SDK.
+3. Provisioned Azure Cosmos DB resources & Update app and API in Azure.

 In the next module, we will introduce the Dapr Pub/Sub Building block which we will publish messages to Azure Service Bus when a task is saved.
 We will also introduce a new background service will process those incoming messages and send an email to the task assignee.